 What is the NYG&B eLibrary?

-The NYG&B eLibrary is a section of our website where you can find all of our digital record collections.
-With nearly 50 unique collections - including religious records, cemetery records, land records, naturalization records and the entire archive of the NYG&B Record - and well over 1 million names, the NYG&B eLibrary will be an essential resource for anyone researching their New York State family.
+The NYG&B eLibrary is a section of our website where you can find all information about all of our our online record collections.
+With over 50 unique collections - including religious records, cemetery records, land records, naturalization records and the entire archive of the NYG&B Record - and well over 1 million names, the NYG&B eLibrary will be an essential resource for anyone researching their New York State family.

 Who can access the eLibrary?

 Anyone with access to the internet can visit our eLibrary home page and view all of our collections - you can also search each database for free, but only NYG&B Society members will be able to see images and full transcriptions.

 Each record set has its own page, which gives a basic overview of the collection, what it contains, and relevant tips for searching or browsing.

 There are many ways to get to the eLibrary on our website.
 There is a link directly below the main banner on our home page, as well as a link from your Member Dashboard (where you are taken immediately after signing in).
 You can also access the eLibrary from any page on our website - there is a link under the "Collections & Research" heading of the main menu.
 Of course, you can also just click here!